proteomexchange/proteomecentral/doc/annotate.md

 - *intensities*: A list of floats expressing the intensity values of the fragmentation spectrum, corresponding to the `mzs`

-- *status*: This PROXI properties is technically required, but is ignored
+- *status*: This PROXI property is technically required, but is ignored

 - *usi*: An optional specification of the USI of the spectrum being provided for annotation.
-This is not required, but the service will use the `usi` information to obtain the peptideoform and charge if not provided as formal `attributes` (`attributes` take precedence).
+This is not required, but the service will use the `usi` information to obtain the peptidoform and charge if not provided as formal `attributes` (`attributes` take precedence).

 - *extended_data*: An optional object for the user to provide additional information to guide output and annotation of the spectrum.
-The contents of `extended_data` is described below in a seprate section.
+The contents of `extended_data` are described below in a separate section.

 ## Input extended_data

-The `extended_data` property may to specified as input for each spectrum object.
+The `extended_data` property may be specified as input for each spectrum object.
 Information in this object is used to guide the desired output and guide annotation of the spectrum.
 Example:

 ```